SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

     resultImage = elastix.GetResultImage()
     transformParameterMap = elastix.GetTransformParameters()

 This is more verbose but also a lot more powerful.
-For example, we can now warp an entire population of images (e.g. binary images of segmented brain regions) using the same parameter map and a single instance of transformix:
+We can now warp an entire population of images (e.g. binary images of segmented brain regions) using the same parameter map and a single instance of transformix:

 ::